Sacred Art in Puerto Rico

 Ukrainian mother and child

-Latest painting— “Ukrainian Mother and Child”
+“Ukrainian Mother and Child”

 The Sacred and the Profane

-This painting “Ukrainian Mother and Child” addresses the Sacred (Love in Peace) contrasted by the Profane (Hate in War).
+This painting, “Ukrainian Mother and Child,” addresses the Sacred (Love in Peace) contrasted by the Profane (Hate in War).
+Additionally, it speaks of the Spiritual opposed to the Material.

-The towers of the cathedral of Kyiv, Saint Sophia are visible in the upper middle.
-Moreover the love of the mother and peace of the sleeping child express the spirituality.
+The towers of the cathedral of Kyiv, Saint Sophia, are visible in the upper middle.
+Moreover, the love of the mother and the peace of the sleeping child express spirituality.

 Significantly, on either side of the Ukrainian mother and child are the mysterious hands holding up the Sky.